GyanendraMaurya/32_gyanendra_project/README.md

  <p>Validation of CSI form is done using jquery</p>
  <br><br>
  <h2>php+mysql.zip</h2>
  <p>It contains registation form(LOGIN PAGE, REGISTRATION PAGE, HOMEPAGE).
-Validation of fileds is done using javascript. php is used to input data into database.
-Data from database can also be retrieved after succesful login. </p>
+Validation of fileds are done using javascript.
+PHP is used to input data into database.
+Data from database can also be retrieved after successful login. </p>